 Niche service businesses don’t have the luxury of mass appeal.
-The audience is smaller.
-The margins can be tighter.
-Every click matters.
-That pressure shows up fast when budgets are limited.
+The audience is smaller, and the margins can be tighter.
+That pressure shows up fast when ad budgets are limited.

 Think about something like prefab houses.
 The audience is not “people who want homes.”
-It’s people who want faster builds, predictable costs, and modern construction.
+The product is for people who want faster builds, more predictable costs, and more modern construction.
 That distinction changes everything about how leads should be generated.

 Organic search works well for many service businesses, but it takes time.
 Social platforms can be quicker, but only if content connects.
 Email can be powerful, but only after attention is captured somewhere else.